 WHAT DOES A PRACTICAL NURSE DO?

-Practical nurses (LPNs) work under the supervision of doctors or registered nurses (RNs) to provide care to patients.
+Licensed Practical Nurses (LPNs) work under the supervision of doctors, registered nurses (RNs), or other qualified professionals to provide care to patients.
 Our goal is to equip you with the clinical and professional competencies to prepare you for important job duties.
-At Beckfield College, our LPN classes help prepare you to successfully perform a variety of job functions, which can include:
+At Beckfield College, our nursing curriculum helps prepare you with the practical skills and knowledge that should help you successfully perform a wide range of job functions, which may include:

 - Provide basic bedside care

 - Record food and fluid intake and output

 One of the great advantages of pursuing a nursing career is the vast array of job opportunities that will be available to you within the healthcare industry.
 A Licensed Practical Nurse may work in a variety of healthcare settings, such as:

 - Rehabilitation Centers

 - Extended Care Facilities